The Stevens Investment

 What is the Stevens Investment?

 The Stevens Investment is a bold commitment to expanding access to a transformative Stevens education.
-Beginning with the incoming class of Fall 2026, Stevens Institute of Technology will offer full tuition coverage to first-time, first-year, full-time undergraduate students who are U.S. citizens or permanent residents admitted to a degree program, whose families earn $75,000 or less per year and have typical assets.
+Beginning with the incoming class of Fall 2026, Stevens Institute of Technology will offer full tuition coverage to first-time, first-year, full-time undergraduate students who are U.S. citizens or permanent residents admitted to a degree program, whose families earn $75,000 or less per year, have typical assets and meet additional eligibility requirements.

 Tuition may be covered through a combination of federal, state, merit-based, donor and institutional need-based aid.
 While loans and federal work-study may be part of a student’s financial aid package, they will not count toward covering full tuition.
 Tuition will be covered 100% by grants and scholarships that do not require repayment.